riscv/riscv-elf-psabi-doc/riscv-elf.md

   Static linkers must set the flag for the symbol following the eager binding semantic in the dynamic symbol table and add a `DT_RISCV_VARIANT_CC` dynamic tag in the Dynamic Section of the object.

+> NOTE:
+  Vector registers have variant size.
+It depends on the hardware implementation.
+  To save/restore all these vector arguments in the resolver may occupy a large portion of stack space.
+Additionally, it may adversely impact the performance of such functions.

 ## <a name=relocations></a>Relocations